Shoptree/epsonPrintSDK/README.en.txt

 - For detailed information, please see ePOS-Print SDK for iOS User's Manual.

 4. Modification from the old version

+  Version 1.6.0a
+    - Added the support iOS version.
+      - iOS 8.0 to 8.0.2
+    - Added the support iOS Devices.
+      - iPhone 6
+      - iPhone 6 Plus
+    - Supported the SamplePrograms on iOS8.

+  Version 1.6.0
+    - Added the support printers.
+      - TM-P20
+    - Added an printer search API for getting the device name.
+    - Added the support iOS version.
+      - iOS 7.1.2
+    - Added the openPrinter API for timeout settings.
+    - Improved the openPrinter API.
+      - Not only IP address also MAC address or the host name can be set to the deviceName.
+        (Only TCP/IP connection)
+    - Improved the log function.
+      - Compression of the backup file.
+      - Improved the output content.
+    - Specification change.
+      - openPrinter returns an error after specified time passed if the target printer is already opened.
+(Only TCP/IP connection)

   Version 1.5.0
     - Added the support iOS version.